Skip to main content Skip to footer

 What are the types of risk you may encounter?

-The risks you face may differ from those of another business or industry, catering to different clients or customers.
+The risks you face may differ from those of another business or industry that caters to different clients or customers.
 That said, a few common risks include:

-• Compliance risk — when a company violates external or internal rules, regulations, or standards, its reputation or finances are at risk.
-Companies may face losing customers or paying a fine due to breaking compliance regulations.
+• Compliance risk: when a company violates external or internal rules, regulations, or standards, its reputation or finances are at risk.
+Companies may lose customers or face fines for breaking compliance regulations

-• Operational risk — a business’ day-to-day activities can potentially drain its profits.
-Both internal systems and external factors can cause operational risks.
+• Operational risk: a business’s day-to-day activities can potentially drain its profits.
+Both internal systems and external factors can cause operational risks

 risk matrix table